merkle-open/NitroNet/README.md

 #### (A) Directly with IoC container

 ##### NuGet Package installation
 There are several ways to install NitroNet into Sitecore.
 The easiest way is to use NitroNet together with Unity or CastleWindsor.
-Execute following line in your NuGet Package Manager to install NitroNet for Sitecore:
+Execute the following line in your NuGet Package Manager to install NitroNet for Sitecore:

 `PM >` `Install-Package NitroNet.UnityModules`